stylehouse/zap/README.md

 https://github.com/stylehouse/zap/assets/20439374/0800f95b-b321-46e8-a03d-103786e080b6

-## description
+# description

-runs the commands specified in zap.py. they a split into systems, so individual `./zap.py $system` can be run, or all will be.

-I used it to make a dev environment for [letz](https://github.com/stylehouse/letz), instead of a village of terminals to constantly rebuild.
+Runs and watches commands specified in **zap.py**, for bringing up flocks of programs, some management.

+Example dev environment for [letz](https://github.com/stylehouse/letz)

 - can fixup common errors with the commands
-- has curses interface which becomes `less -R` (supports ansii colours and hyperlinks) when looking at commands (not a proper terminal)
+- curses interface which becomes `less -R` (supports ansii colours) when looking in to job output (not a proper terminal), Ctrl+C twice to return from it.
+- press **R** to restart a job
+- Jobs (of commands) are grouped into systems, so individual `./zap.py $system` can be run, or all will be.
+- A System's Jobs all run in parallel, a Job's commands are sequential (joined by &&)

+Instead of a village of terminals to constantly rebuild.

+# similar tools

+Not sure.
+I have only heard of "the supervisor process" being a project-bound minimalist perl script or so.

+**systemd** ~~ zap for Linux systems: switches services on.
+I don't know it and require hacks like fixup.
+**tmux** ~~ zap having a bunch of terminal sessions to show you, predefined and instantiated.
+Again, fixup.
+**kubernetes** ~~ zap orchestrating vms with ports and mounts is like infrastructure as code.
+ Possibly a bit like a **tmux** session?
+But also slightly infrastructure as code?
+I am too out of the **k9** world, there must be similar tools somewhere...

-## installation
+# installation

 * copy somewhere
 * adjust the commands specified in `zap.py` for yourself
   * various podman-build are implied

-## long description
+# long description

 A terminal program to automate running and monitoring all these commands, having fixups for common error-response side-tracking.